Medicare’s Inpatient Only List to end per the 2026 Final Rule

 This plan was formalized in the calendar year (CY) 2021 Medicare Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System Final Rule.
 However, in 2021, CMS reversed course.
 Responding to stakeholder concerns about patient safety, the agency proposed reinstating the 298 removed procedures and reverting to its 2020 policy of only removing procedures that met newly established outpatient reimbursement criteria.

-Now, in a familiar twist, CMS has once again proposed phasing out the IPO List – this time over a three-year period beginning in CY 2026.
-The latest CY 2026 OPPS/ASC Proposed Rule outlines plans to remove 285 procedures, primarily musculoskeletal, as the first step in this renewed phase-out effort.
+Now, CMS has officially announced the removal of the IPO List – this time over a two-year period beginning in CY 2026.
+The latest CY 2026 OPPS/ASC Proposed Rule outlines the removal of 285 procedures, primarily musculoskeletal, as the first step in this renewed phase-out effort.

 How will the IPO List proposal impact providers and health systems?

-Health systems should start planning for increased ambulatory surgery capacity and possibly decreased inpatient surgery capacity, reflecting the larger industry trend from inpatient to outpatient care.
+Health systems should start planning for increased ambulatory surgery capacity and possibly decreased inpatient surgery capacity, reflecting the broader industry trend toward outpatient care.

-For providers, CMS’s evolving stance on the Inpatient Only (IPO) List carries significant implications across three critical areas of clinical operations:
+For providers, CMS’s removal of the Inpatient Only (IPO) List carries significant implications across three critical areas of clinical operations:

 Thoughts on next steps